ElifKir/Basic-Website-Design-/README.md

 Transition effect is used in the navbar and button.
 And this is set to 0.5s.

-The photo is taken from pinterenst.
+The photo is taken from pinterest.

 The project is uploaded as a zip.
 You can download logo, photo and source code.
 Thank you!